screeley44/stateful-gluster/projects/gluster-statefulset-cloud-aws/examples/kicking-the-tires/README.md

 OpenShift 3.6 but can be easily modified to run directly on Kubernetes as well.

 ---
-### Running This Example on Existing OpenShift Cluster
+### Running This Example on Existing OpenShift Cluster on AWS

 #### Prereqs